+Did You Have A Prescription For The Drug?
 If you have a prescription and were unlawfully arrested for possession, you should have a good chance of walking away without penalties.
+You should provide your criminal lawyer proof of your valid prescription and this evidence could allow a grand jury to no bill your case and clear your good name.
 However, if you were arrested on more serious charges (sale, trafficking, doctor shopping, etc.), a prescription will not do it for your defense.

 Talk to your attorney about these possibilities and how you can fight for a sentence that helps, rather than hurts, you.
 Every case is different, but the sooner you can start fighting against charges, the easier it will be to get a positive result that gets you back on track.